-Stencils – A Comprehensive Guide!
+What is a Stencil – A Comprehensive Guide!

 What is a Stencil

-Today, happily, stencils are used for fine art, crafts, and mixed media.
+Today, happily, they are used for fine art, crafts, and mixed media.
 Fine artists and decorative painters have long known how useful this little tool is.
-Now mixed media artists, altered artists, collage artists, quilters, as well as cardmakers, scrapbookers, and journalers have all embraced the art of stenciling.
+Now mixed media artists, altered artists, collage artists, quilters, as well as cardmakers, scrapbookers, and journalers have all embraced the visual art of stenciling.
 And they are incorporating stenciling into their work.
 I am pretty sure you have dabbled in it as well!

 Types of Stencils